datagems-eosc/dg-accounting/docs/docs/onboarding.md

 ## Examples

-You can find information on the accounting event supported model in the [Events Overview](event-overview.md) section.
+You can find information on the accounting event supported model in the [Accounting Overview](accounting-overview.md) section.

 ## Tutorials